-- Title of funded project or proposal title;

-- Name of PI on award or proposal;

-- Program name (if appropriate) and sponsoring agency or organization, including a point of contact with their telephone number and email address;

-- Performance period;

-• Total amount proposed (if pending) or received by that PI (including indirect costs) for that award or the amount per year if uniform (e.g., \$50k/year); and

-• Time commitment by the PI for each year of the period of performance.
+- Title of funded project or proposal title; - Name of PI on award or proposal; - Program name (if appropriate) and sponsoring agency or organization, including a point of contact with their telephone number and email address; - Performance period; - Total amount proposed (if pending) or received by that PI (including indirect costs) for that award or the amount per year if uniform (e.g., \$50k/year); and - Time commitment by the PI for each year of the period of performance.

-The proposing PI shall notify the NASA Program Officer identified in the NOFO immediately of any successful proposals that are awarded for substantially overlapping work as that proposed to NASA any time after the proposal due date and until the announcement of NASA's selections.
+The proposing PI shall notify the NASA Program Officer identified in the NOFO immediately of any successful proposals that are awarded by any federal agency for substantially overlapping work as proposed to NASA any time after the proposal is submitted and until NASA announces its award selections.